Who is responsible for spill response in the Port of Vancouver?

 The Canada Shipping Act (2001) is Transport Canada’s regulatory framework surrounding marine pollution and its enforcement.
-In the case of a report of pollution in the water, including oil or fuel spills, Canada operates under the National Spill Response Protocol, which specifies that the Canadian Coast Guard is responsible for all spill response and recovery.
+In the case of a report of pollution in the water, including oil or fuel spills, Canada operates under the National Spill Response Protocol, which specifies that the Canadian Coast Guard is responsible for ensuring the cleanup of ship sourced spills of oil and other pollutants.

 As per a 2009 letter of understanding, Vancouver Fraser Port Authority can be called upon by the Coast Guard to conduct an initial inspection in response to a pollution report in our federal jurisdiction.
 Practically speaking, this works well given we have patrol boats that are available for quick response.